 Each design pattern has 4 essential elements, and these elements need to be clearly defined for a pattern.
 Let’s take a look at those elements:

-2. Problem/Use-Case: the problem area or the use case need to be clearly mentioned, for using a design pattern.
+- Problem/Use-Case: the problem area or the use case needs to be clearly mentioned, for using a design pattern.

-3. Solution: the steps of the implementation are clearly defined.
+- Solution: The implementation steps are clearly defined.
 The relation among the parts of the implementation and how they communicate is also defined.

 Types of Design Patterns